databricks/mlops-stacks/README.md

  * ``release_branch``: Name of the release branch.
 The production jobs (model training, batch inference) defined in this repo pull ML code from this branch.
  * ``read_user_group``: Display name of the user group to give read permissions to the ML jobs, integration test job runs, and machine learning resources created for this project.
 A group with this name must exist in both the staging and prod workspaces.
 Defaults to "users", which grants read permission to all users in the staging/prod workspaces.
 You can specify a custom group name e.g. to restrict read permissions to members of the team working on the current ML project.
- * ``include_feature_store``: If selected, will provide [Databricks Feature Store](https://docs.databricks.com/machine-learning/feature-store/index.html) stack components including: project structure and sample feature Python modules, feature engineering notebooks, Terraform resource configs to provision and manage Feature Store jobs, and automated integration tests covering feature engineering and training.
+ * ``include_feature_store``: If selected, will provide [Databricks Feature Store](https://docs.databricks.com/machine-learning/feature-store/index.html) stack components including: project structure and sample feature Python modules, feature engineering notebooks, ML resource configs to provision and manage Feature Store jobs, and automated integration tests covering feature engineering and training.
 Note that the training code provided with this option will not be using MLflow recipes.

 See the generated ``README.md`` for next steps!